Share your data with colleagues

 Can I use Box to store and share my working data?

-Using Box is the preferred way to share data with colleagues in and outside of the University is.
+Using Box is the preferred way to share data with colleagues within and outside of the University.
 There are a number of ways that data can be shared with external parties using Box, and it is the data owner’s responsibility to ensure that this is done correctly and in accordance with the data type.

 Box offers users the ability to share data with external users through unique links.
 These can (and should) be set to require a strong password (that should be communicated using an alternative method to how the link is sent, such as phone or text).
 Users can also specify how long the link is active for and whether the data can be download or simply viewed.
 The user access of the document uses high-grade transport encryption.

-More information about how to use Box can be found on Lancaster Answers.
+More information about how to use Box is available.

-The table below (adapted from Lancaster Answers) summarises some possible transfer methods, depending on information classification:
+The table below summarises some possible transfer methods, depending on information classification:

 |Information Classification||Sending externally||Sending internally|